-- Purchased communal food for the first week of the GaiaYoga 101 Initiation-Internship ($80 required deposit per person)
+- Purchased communal food for the first week of the GaiaYoga Immersion ($60 required deposit per person)

 - Shared satellite internet via ethernet or wifi in the Landing (Optional, costs $10/month per person)

-Our requests of you for the GaiaYoga 101 Immersion:
+Our requests of you for the GaiaYoga Immersion Experience:

-- Commit to a minimum stay of one month - if you like us and we like you, you can potentially stay for longer (and even become a full member/owner of our community)
+- Commit to a minimum stay of seven weeks - if you like us and we like you, you can potentially stay for longer (and even become a full member/owner of our community)

-- Arrive on the scheduled start date of the GaiaYoga 101 Immersion (or no more than a month before) and stay at least until it's over (to create and maintain a strong container for that process)
+- Arrive the day before the scheduled start date of the GaiaYoga Immersion and stay at least until it's over (to create and maintain a strong container for that process)